Liuyujian0408/WSI/README.md

-# WSI
-Learning Whole Slide Image Representations from Few High-Resolution Patches via Cascaded Dual-Scale Reconstruction
+# Learning Whole Slide Image Representations from Few High-Resolution Patches via Cascaded Dual-Scale Reconstruction

-# Cascaded Dual-Scale Reconstruction (CDSR)

-This repository contains the implementation of **CDSR**, a cascaded dual-scale framework designed for feature extraction from high-resolution whole slide image (WSI) patches.
+This repository contains the implementation of **Cascaded Dual-Scale Reconstruction (CDSR)**, a cascaded dual-scale framework designed for feature extraction from high-resolution whole slide image (WSI) patches.
 The framework is tailored to extract informative representations from multi-scale views of WSI patches for downstream tasks.

 ## Project Overview